AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/facebook-ads.md

 ## Add Facebook as a data source in MBI {#stepone}

 1. To add the Facebook integration to your account, navigate to the Connections page under **Manage Data > Integrations**.
-1. Click the **Add Integration** button, located on the right side of the screen above the Data Sources table.
+1. Click **Add Integration**, located on the right side of the screen above the Data Sources table.
 1. Click the Facebook icon.
 This will display the Facebook authorization page.
-1. Click the Authorize button.
+1. Click **Authorize**.

 ## Allow MBI access to your Facebook Ads data {#steptwo}

-After clicking the Authorize button, a small pop-up window will display:
+After clicking **Authorize**, a small pop-up window will display:

  ![](../../../assets/Facebook_Access_Popup.png)

-You will be taken through a series of steps to allow MBI to access data from your Public Profile, Facebook ads and related stats.
+You will follow a series of steps to allow MBI to access data from your Public Profile, Facebook ads and related stats.
 "Okay" these steps to continue.

 ## Select Facebook Ads Accounts for pulling data {#stepthree}